pouchdb/plugin-seed/README.md

 Below is some boilerplate you can use for when you want a real README for your users.

-To use this plug, include it after `pouchdb.js` in your HTML page:
+To use this plugin, include it after `pouchdb.js` in your HTML page:

 ```html
 <script src="pouchdb.js"></script>